 In my profession as an elder law attorney, I have the opportunity to speak with people about their final wishes almost every day.
 We then craft estate planning documents such as wills and trusts that comply with the law so that the individual’s assets are passed along as smoothly as possible.

 The will is usually (and intentionally) scrubbed clean of certain words to limit, as much as possible, opportunities for court battles.
-Yet often, after speaking with someone, after hearing the story or their history, I feel that my documents are inadequate.
-The real heart of the person, his or her values, beliefs and traditions rarely have a place in my legal documents.
+Yet often, after speaking with someone and hearing their story, I feel that my documents are inadequate.
+The real heart of the person, his or her values, beliefs, and traditions rarely have a place in my legal documents.

-Some clients have told me they did not understand why their spouses, children or families would want something like that.
-I would then ask them, “Would you have wanted one from your mother, father, spouse or loved one?”
-They quickly begin to see how precious an Ethical Will can be.
+Some clients have told me they did not understand why their spouses, children, or families would want something like that.
+I would then ask them, “Would you have wanted one from your mother, father, spouse, or loved one?”
+They quickly begin to see how precious an ethical will can be.

-A modern-day example of an Ethical Will is from a recent movie, Raising Helen.
+A modern-day example of an ethical will is from a recent movie, Raising Helen.
 Her sister, who was killed suddenly, wrote two letters, one to each of her sisters explaining why she chose one over the other to be the guardian of her children should she die.
 She did the opposite of what anyone would expect and the sisters, throughout the movie, struggled to understand her letters.
 Of course, in the end, they came to understand and respect her wisdom.
 The letters remained a treasured part of their lives.

-Ethical Wills have answered my question about the “missing” part of my legal documents; the part I must leave to my clients.
-While I continue to believe a properly and legally prepared estate plan is a must for every person, I hope each will also write their own Ethical Will.
+Ethical wills have answered my question about the “missing” part of my legal documents; the part I must leave to my clients.
+While I continue to believe a properly and legally prepared estate plan is a must for every person, I hope each will also write their own ethical will.

 By, April Hill